wwoof/jobs/README.md

 - is responsible for the maintenance of the existing code base, new feature developement, test automation, and deployment of all WWOOF applications;
 - interacts with stakeholders to discuss their issues and needs, and has the ability and dynamism to make suggestions, propose new ideas;
 - writes code that is maintainable, readable, and aligned with the existing style (while feeling empowered to make proposals for refactoring);
-- designs engaging, responsive, and functional UXs for our members;
+- designs engaging, responsive, and functional UXs for WWOOF members;
 - works autonomously, with attention to detail and quality.

 ## Context